humanmade/coding-standards/readme.md

 	</tr>
 </table>

 This is a codified version of [the Human Made style guide](http://engineering.hmn.md/how-we-work/style/).
-We include phpcs and ESLint rules.
+We include phpcs, ESLint, and stylelint rules.

 ## Setup